yggai/fastapi_generator/README.md

 For commercial use, consulting, or custom development needs, please contact the author:

 - 📱 Phone: +86 18010070052
-- 💬 WeChat: Scan the QR code with the following information: "源溪溪AI编程" from "四川 成都"
+- 💬 WeChat: Scan the QR code below
 - 🧑‍🏫 Services:
   - One-on-one private tutoring and training
   - Enterprise project custom development